DaveBenham/VenomModules/README.md

 Super thanks to Benjamin Dill for his open source Stoermelder PackOne plugin.
 I could never have developed the Widget Menu Extender module or the Bypass module without his tips and source code to study.

-Finally a thanks to Paul Dempsey for his MenuTextField struct from the pachde1 plugin that allows text entry in a menu.
+Thanks to Paul Dempsey for his MenuTextField struct from the pachde1 plugin that allows text entry in a menu.
 In turn that was developed using code/ideas from the SubmarineFree plugin by David O'Rourke.

+Finally thanks to Ewan Hemingway.
+Through discussions and studying the Befaco Even VCO source code I was able to improve the sound quality of VCO Lab and VCO Unit by adding DPW alias suppression to supplement oversampling.

 [Return to Table Of Contents](#venom)